 Through our program, clients learn how to talk about their needs.
 Rather than hide their feelings until they burst, they find out that talking about what frustrates them is better.
 With that knowledge, they can avoid hurtful actions and words, maintain relationships, and resolve conflicts.

 Clients who discover how to manage and express their anger correctly can also preserve their health.
 Along with their physical health, they can protect their mental health.
-In addition, they can avoid addictions to drugs, foods, or other things because their feelings remain in check.
+In addition, they can avoid abuse of drugs, food, or other things because their feelings remain in check.

 What to Expect During the Services